-The Area of Potential Effect (APE) has been defined as the area potentially impacted by ground disturbing activities related to installation and constructing a new 6" diameter (8 inches perforation) and 800 feet deep water well and a rebuild of a 30 x 40 feet warehouse roof with structural steel and galvalume, where the solar panels will be installed.
-A permit from the Puerto Rico Department of Natural and Environmental Resources (DNER) is required to be obtained for the water well.
-The area of potential effects (APE) measures approximately 550 square meters.
+The Program has determined that the direct Area of Potential Effect (APE) for this project has been defined as the area potentially impacted by ground disturbing activities related to the installation of two new greenhouses and a water well, along with the activities associated with the installation of the solar panels on the roof of the existing structure.
+The area of potential effects (APE) measures 3,059 square meters.

-A site Map is included in Figure 1, illustrating the location of the water well, the warehouse and solar panels on the property.
+A site Map is included in Figure 1, illustrating the location of the two greenhouses, solar panels and water well on the property.
 Photos of the locations are included in the Section 106 documentation, Appendix 1.

-Statement of Purpose and Need for the Proposal [40 CFR 1508.9(b)]: The Re-Grow Puerto Rico Urban-Rural Agriculture Program (RGRW) will increase agricultural capacity while promoting and increasing food security island wide.
-This Program will enhance and expand agricultural production related to economic revitalization and sustainable activities.
-This agricultural associated with development proiect the installing/constructing a new 6 inches diameter (8 inches perforation) and 800 feet deep water well, a rebuild of a 30 x 40 feet warehouse roof with structural steel and galvalume, solar panel system (34 solar panels and 2 batteries), and the purchase of an ATV is in keeping with the overall objectives of the Economic Development Program.
+Statement of Purpose and Need for the Proposal [40 CFR 1508.9(b)]: The Re-Grow Puerto Rico Urban-Rural Agriculture Program (RGRW) will increase agricultural capacity while promoting and increasing food security inland wide.
+This Program will enhance and expand agricultural production related to economic revitalization and sustainable development activities.
+This agricultural project associated the purchase and installation of two new 20' x 100' greenhouses, a 15' x 16' x 9' freezer room, a 6" water well, solar panels are in keeping with the overall objectives of the Economic Development Program.